 Make buying a house in Georgia as simple as possible.
-Follow these 8 steps to find the right home and get a great deal, despite the current seller's market in Georgia.
+Follow these 8 steps to find the right home and get a fantastic deal.

 Buying a house is exciting, but it's by no means easy.
 Everything from the local economy to your financials to the housing market in Georgia will impact what home you buy and how much it costs.